(Photo by New Line Cinema courtesy Everett Collection)

 Critics Consensus: Despite its somewhat dour approach, Young Adult is a funny and ultimately powerful no-holds-barred examination of prolonged adolescence, thanks largely to a convincing performance by Charlize Theron.

-Charlize Theron plays Mavis Gary, a writer of teen literature who returns to her small hometown to relive her glory...
+Mavis Gary (Charlize Theron) is a successful writer of teen literature who returns to her hometown with a dual mission:...
 [More]

 Critics Consensus: Goon is a crude slapstick comedy with well-formed characters and a surprising amount of heart.